barbarer/overview/_sources/Assessments/parsons.rst

    :numbered: left
    :prim_comp: GENERAL

    The following program should figure out the cost per person for a dinner including the tip.
 But the blocks have been mixed up.
 Drag the blocks from the left and put them in the correct order on the right.
-Click the *Check Me* button to check your solution.</p>
+Click the *Check Me* button to check your solution.
    -----
    bill = 89.23
    =====